Building an Arduino Water Quality Monitoring Station (SDG 6: Clean Water and Sanitation)

 • sensor drift: whether measurements shift noticeably over time without a real change in the water sample

 Even simple tracking of these metrics improves the credibility and usefulness of the prototype.
+Environmental monitoring becomes more meaningful when sensor behavior is measured alongside the environmental condition itself.

 Applications